sylhare/sylhare.github.io/_posts/2020-04-07-Kotlin-tcp-socket-example.md

 ### Multi bind

-When you have one server that needs to accept multiple clients.
+To create one server that will be able to have binds with multiple clients.
+A bind is the same as a socket connection.

 Oracle documentation about [TCP Client Server](https://docs.oracle.com/javase/tutorial/networking/sockets/clientServer.html) sum it up quite well: